5-Day Northern Lights Winter Self-Drive Tour with the Golden Circle & Jokulsarlon Glacier Lagoon

 Good to know

-This self-drive is set to take place in wintertime.
-Conditions in Iceland can vary significantly during that season.
+This self-drive tour is set in winter.
+Conditions in Iceland can vary significantly during these months.
 Snow and ice are commonplace, and Iceland has limited daylight hours.
 Please consider your ability to drive in winter conditions before booking this tour.
-If you feel insecure about driving in these conditions, we recommend a package tour instead.

-Note that Icelandic roads and pavements can be slippery in the wintertime.
+Icelandic roads and pavements can be slippery, which might be uncomfortable if you’re unprepared.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
 The covers can be purchased in most supermarkets and gas stations nationwide.

 Read more